 A pro tip for finding your perfect property

-There’s no centralised portal where you can look at all the properties for sale.
-So, you have 4 options.
+There’s no centralized portal where you can look at all the properties for sale.
+So, you have four options.

 1. Drive around the chosen area looking for properties for sale

 It’s not rare for owners to try to sell their houses themselves without involving an estate agent.
 Very often, the only advertising they have for their property is a sign in the window.
 You have to drive around to find them.

 Real estate agents only sell the properties they have on their books, which can be quite limited and doesn’t give you a chance to look at everything that’s for sale in the region.

 Properties can be sold through notary offices.
 The deal is the same as with estate agents – you will only see what they have at the moment.